 You’re a girl.
-Your older sis is a champion downhill skier and a prize-winning writer.
+Your older sis is a champion downhill skier who loves the mountains and a prize-winning writer.
 You feel you’ll always be the geeky younger sister or the ugly duckling.
 Since this is reality and not a fairy tale, you’re convinced your life is lame.

 Posted by NewsEd on November 1, 2015

 Tall, shaggy-haired Nick, age 15, glances once at the jury and then down at the courtroom railing in front of him.
 “I’m really sorry,” he says softly.
 “What I did was wrong, and I deserve punishment for it.”

 The jurors watch him steadily, without expression.
 One twists her hair.
 Another tugs at a sneaker.
 Like Nick, they are all teenagers.

 Welcome to the teen court of Fort Worth, Texas.
 On any other night, Nick might be playing freshman football, chasing a hockey puck, or hanging with friends.
 But here he sits, facing six teens he doesn’t know and answering tough questions from the prosecuting attorney (age 16) about how he and a friend came to be full of beer and climbing on the roof of a school after curfew one night.
 Nick is about to find out what it feels like to be judged by a jury of his peers.

 All across the country, teens like Nick are discovering that Judge Judy has nothing on their generation.
 More …